 Calgary is the largest city in Alberta and with a population of over 1.2 million, it is the largest city in the province.
 Edmonton, which is the capital of Alberta, is the second largest, with a population of 981,000.
 However, the metropolitan area of Edmonton includes over one million people.
 Other notable cities in Alberta include Red Deer, Lethbridge, and St. Albert.

 People know Alberta for its beautiful landscape and artistic heritage.
 From a financial point of view, it is known for the highest median household income in Canada and for not having provincial sales taxes.

 Alberta’s main industries have traditionally been the oil and gas industry and agriculture.
 However, there are growing financial and tourism sectors in the province.
 Calgary is also a popular choice for many national and international companies thanks to its low corporate tax rates.

 In this article, you will find information on what it costs to live in Alberta.
-We have included information on how Alberta’s cost-of-living compares to other provinces and territories in Canada.
-We also break down what the different necessities in life cost in Alberta.
+We have included information on how Alberta’s cost of living compares to other provinces and territories in Canada.
+We also break down what the different necessities of life cost in Alberta.

 But first, we will look at what do you need to earn to live comfortably in Alberta.

 Before we look at the livable wage in Alberta, let’s define what the term means.
 It is the amount of income a family (usually a family of four) or an individual needs to live comfortably.
 That means they should have money for all the necessities, such as accommodation and food, but also for recreational activities and have some left over for savings.